No, it can’t be. It’s Christmas eve, and you are still at the office? How did the time fly by so quickly?

 Spiritual Expectations: Year end is, by definition, a spiritual time of year.
 It is the time of year you are most called upon to be kind, be compassionate, and be giving of yourself.
 Somehow, this will be lost on many of us in the next couple of months.
 If you do one thing, and one thing only after reading this blog, please do this:

 - Identify your 3 highest values.
 The values you carry most dear.

 - Write them down in your notebook or mobile device, in a place you can refer to them daily.

 - Live consistently with those values each and every day.

 - At the end of each day, count your blessings.
 Literally.
 Find 3-5 things that happened for which you can be grateful.
 Write them down.

-I wish you all a beautiful end to 2016.
+I wish you all a beautiful end to the year.
 Remember to learn lots, live well, and be kind to one another.